It takes a village. The Python language and community is thriving thanks to the generosity of many: novice to advanced, tech or non-tech…

 Have you benefited from listening to tech talks?
 Want to share your latest discovery, idea, hack, project with the community?
 Need a platform to practice presentation and public speaking skills?

-Our monthly virtual meetup on the 2nd Wednesday of most months features 40-70+ Pythonistas and 5-minute lightning talks, 15-minute short talks, and a 25-minute main talk.
+Our monthly meetup on the 2nd Wednesday of most months features 40-70+ Pythonistas and has a mix of 5, 15, and 25 minute talks.

 In general, we look for: